Preparation for Australian Public Service (APS) reasoning, emotional intelligence and personality tests

 Our preparation will ensure that you are prepared for all relevant styles of numerical tests used by the APS.

-• What to expect in your Personality Test for APS
+What to expect in your APS personality test

 Contrary to the common belief - and what Psychometric test developers would like you to believe - you can and should prepare for your Personality Test with the APS.
 Achieving a bad personality profile will most definitely eliminate you from the recruitment process.
 The risk is that it is very easy to respond incorrectly to the Personality Test questions and end up with a bad profile.
 Your Personality Test will include just over 100 test questions.
 Each test question has three statements, requiring you to select which is most and least like you.